RAK3372 WisBlock LPWAN Module Quick Start Guide

 If your firmware upload always fails, check your current baud rate setting using the AT+BAUD=?

 command and use that baud rate value in the RAK DFU Tool.
-You can also check if you selected the right COM port.
+Check if you selected the right COM port.

 - Click the Upgrade button to upgrade the device.
 After the upgrade is complete, the RAK3372 will be ready to work with the new firmware.